BUPT-GAMMA/GFMPapers/README.md

 We thank all the great [contributors](#contributors) very much.

 ⭐[News] We will hold a tutorial about [graph foundation model](https://arxiv.org/pdf/2310.11829.pdf) at the [WebConf 2024](https://www2024.thewebconf.org/)!
-See you at Singapore! graph foundation model.
+See you at Singapore!

 ### Contents